 TERMS DESCRIPTION Mode Enable/Disable/Schedule port's PoE function.
-Powering Mode 802.3af, 802.3at (LLDP), 802.3at (2-event) and forced mode.
+Powering Mode 802.3af, 802.3at (LLDP), 802.3at (2-event) and Forced mode.
 Forced mode will ignore the classification behaviors and apply power onto the RJ-45, uses the forced mode must be carefully.
-Budget Mode Choose budget mode as auto or manual.
-If auto the budget would be delivered automatically based on the end device requirement.
-If user choose manual, user can input the number at the budget text box.
+Budget Mode Choose budget mode as Auto or Manual .
+If user chooses Auto, the budget would be delivered automatically based on the end device requirement.
+If user chooses Manual, user can input the number at the budget text box.
 Budget (W) Input the budget.